JackMurrie/Example/README.md

-This repository is for a range of my personal notes and excersises on various machine learning topics.
+This repository is for a range of my personal notes and exercises on various machine learning topics.